Mr-maoge/-/readme.txt

-My first try on git!
+My first try on git! this is dev!